massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo admin sendmail - Send a message to all users

 USAGE:
-   forgejo admin sendmail command [command options]
+   forgejo admin sendmail [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command